Polarization and multiscale structural balance in signed networks: Methods

-Next, we can use Eq.~\eqref{eq:V} to calculate the overall weighted sums of counts of unbalanced closed semiwalks from appropriate traces:
+Next, we can use Eq.~\eqref{eq:V} to calculate the overall weighted sums of counts of unbalanced closed walks from appropriate traces:

 where we used the fact that trace is invariant under cyclic permutations and $\mathbf{Q}$ is orthonormal.
-The weighted sum of counts of closed semiwalks at a node $i$ is similarly given by the diagonal elements $\mathbf{V}\kk(G,\beta)_{ii}$.
+The weighted sum of counts of closed walks at a node $i$ is similarly given by the diagonal elements, $\mathbf{V}(\mathbf{A}, \beta)_{ii}$.

 Now, Eqs.~\eqref{eq:W} and \eqref{eq:weakly-unbalanced-walks} can be used to define the measure of the overall weak balance: